vd-wro/VD26/docs/11_other_resources.md

 * **Double Camera Mount**: During the development of ViZio, multiple camera angles were tested to identify the best view.
 However, camera movement was restricted to a single fixed slot; hence, to further amplify flexibility, dual camera mounts were implemented into our new model.

+* **Realignment**: To realign the bot, we programmed it to bump itself with the outer wall four times every lap.

 * **KiCad PCB**: ***No more flying screw...*** We designed a custom KiCad PCB to avoid all problems mentioned from the first version!

 ![ViZio 2.0](./../assets/hardware_photos/ViZio_Photo0.png)